jest-community/jest-extended/README.md

 }
 ```

-Also note that when adding this for the first time this affects which files are compiled by the typescript compiler and you might need to add the `include` property as well.
-See the [typescript docs](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) for more details.
+Also note that when adding this for the first time this affects which files are compiled by the TypeScript compiler and you might need to add the `include` property as well.
+See the [TypeScript docs](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) for more details.

 ## Asymmetric matchers